Ok we are going to go a little bit off kilter today with this Fennel Fronds Pesto. But it will be worth it, I promise!

 - 1/2 cup olive oil (plus extra)

-Add the fennel fronds, lemon juice, garlic and salt to a food processor.
+Add the walnuts, fennel fronds, lemon juice, garlic and salt to a food processor.
 Add in half of the olive oil and pulse or blend until incorporated.
 Continue blending while slowly pouring in the rest of the olive oil and desired consistency is reached (you may need to add in a little more olive oil or water 1 tsp at a time if you prefer it thinner)

 Store in an airtight container in the fridge or freeze for later use